davidegironi/dguighf/README.md

 ## Requirements

-* Microsoft Windows with .NET framework 4.5 or more
+* Microsoft Windows with .NET framework 4.5 or later

 ## Development